10 Reasons Why You Should Go To The San Diego Zoo

 10. Pandas: Yes, we have and adore them.
 I would encourage you to see them, however, they may be sleeping or hiding out.
 They aren’t that active.
 You may just see their rear ends up in a tree.
 Perhaps, study the Panda Cam prior to visiting.
 I am a huge panda supporter, and have traveled into the middle of no where China to see pandas.
 They aren’t super active, just be prepared.
 Check out the panda section on the Zoo website.
 You can also can enjoy the Early Morning with Pandas program and enter the zoo before it opens.

 If you are visiting San Diego and in need of admission to multiple theme parks, including the Zoo, I suggest you read how to save money on San Diego attractions as there are multiple ways to bundle tickets.
-Site affiliate partner Viator offers the opportunity to purchase one-day tickets in advance for the same price as at the zoo as well as transportation from some San Diego hotels.
+Site affiliate partner aRes Travel also offers the opportunity to purchase discount San Diego Zoo tickets that you can head straight-to-the gate with.

 What do you love about our zoo?